Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC06/README.md

 _As a user, I want to access user activity statistics, so that I can see how I compare to other users_

+### Acceptance Criteria

+1. The user must be logged in.
+2. The user must be able to see their own activity statistics.
+3. The statistics must include:
+    - Number of posts
+    - Number of comments
+    - Number of interactions

 ### [Back to Use Cases](../README.md)